Quagga mussel: Diet

-The quagga mussel is a filter feeder; it uses its cilia to pull water into its shell cavity through an incurrent siphon, where the desirable particulate matter is removed.
-Each adult mussel is capable of filtering one liter or more of water each day, where they remove phytoplankton, zooplankton, algae, and even their own veligers.
-Any undesirable particulate matter is bound with mucus, known as pseudofeces, and ejected out the incurrent siphon before having a chance to move through the digestive system.
-Post-digestion, particle-free water is then discharged out the excurrent siphon.
+The quagga mussel is a filter feeder: it uses its cilia to pull water into its shell cavity through an incurrent siphon, where the desirable particulate matter is removed.
+Each adult mussel is capable of filtering a litre or more of water each day, removing phytoplankton, zooplankton, algae and even their own veligers.
+Any undesirable particulate matter is bound with mucus, known as pseudofaeces, and ejected out of the incurrent siphon before having a chance to move through the digestive system.
+Post-digestion, particle-free water is then discharged out of the excurrent siphon.

 Reproduction

 The quagga mussel is a prolific breeder, possibly contributing to its spread and abundance.
-Dreissena spp. are dioecious (either male or female) with external fertilization.
+Like all Dreissena species, it is dioecious (either male or female) with external fertilisation.
 A fully mature female mussel is capable of producing up to one million eggs per year.
-After fertilization, pelagic microscopic larvae, or veligers, develop within a few days and these veligers soon acquire minute bivalve shells.
-Free-swimming veligers drift with the currents for 3 to 4 weeks feeding by their hair-like cilia while trying to locate suitable substrata to settle and secure byssal threads.
+After fertilisation, pelagic microscopic larvae, or veligers, develop within a few days and these veligers soon acquire minute bivalve shells.
+Free-swimming veligers drift with the currents for three to four weeks feeding by their hair-like cilia while trying to locate suitable substrata to settle and secure byssal threads.
 Mortality in this transitional stage from planktonic veliger to settled juvenile may exceed 99%.
 In 2019, the genome of a quagga mussel from the Danube River in Austria was sequenced, revealing how larvae use a system of intercellular 'cleavage cavities' and an expanded set of aquaporin transmembrane water channels for osmoregulation in low-salinity freshwater environments during the early stages of their development.

 Invasive species

 Europe

 Quagga mussels are presumed to have originated in the Ukrainian section of the Black Sea and probably began to spread further into eastern Europe in the 1940s.
 Today, they are an invasive species found throughout western Europe.

 In Romania, quagga mussels were first found in 2004 in the Danube River.
 In Germany, quagga mussels were first identified in 2005, and now populate many inland waters, such as the Rhine–Main–Danube Canal, the Main, and the Rhine.
 They were first identified in Switzerland in 2015, and in Lake Constance in 2016, where they have since spread massively and caused considerable problems, in particular to the machinery in waterworks.

 In 2014, the species was reported at Wraysbury Reservoir, not far from London's Heathrow Airport in the valley of the River Thames.

 In Ireland, the mussels were first discovered in 2021 in two lakes on the River Shannon: Lough Derg and Lough Ree.
 The mussel is expected to compete with existing zebra mussels and native species, becoming widespread due to its ecological tolerance and suitability to Irish climatic conditions.
+By 2025, they had spread into Northern Ireland.